 of the Depot Foundation

-The original Historic Union Depot is a Chateau French-Normandy stylized building on 6th Avenue West and Michigan Street in Duluth, Minnesota designed by Peabody & Stearns and completed in 1893 for about $600,000.
-The building, purchased by Saint Louis County, was converted with assistance of the Junior League and many volunteer community members as a center for arts and history.
+The St. Louis County Depot is a Chateau French-Normandy stylized building on 6th Avenue West and Michigan Street in Duluth, Minnesota designed by Peabody & Stearns and completed in 1892 for about $600,000.
+The building, purchased by Saint Louis County, was converted with the assistance of the Junior League and many volunteer community members as a center for arts and history.

 The Julia Newell Marshall Youth Art Fund was established by Marshall family representatives Patricia Lenz and Michael Spencer in 1999.
 This fund benefits youth art education at the Duluth Art Institute.